NewStrangeWorlds/FastChem/README.md

 # FastChem #
 #### Authors: Daniel Kitzmann, Joachim Stock ####

 This readme is currently incomplete and will be expanded in the near future.
-We will also provide a guide on using the internal methods provided by FastChem and  more details on the actual implementation of the methods discussed in Stock et al (2018).
+We will also provide a guide on using the internal methods provided by FastChem and  more details on the actual implementation of the methods discussed in Stock et al. (2018).

 # Overview #